Undivided Resources

 Featured image

-These are proposals; there is still time to contact your state Assemblymember or Senator and explain why your family might be affected by these changes.
+Note that these are proposals only; there is still time to contact your state Assemblymember or Senator and explain why your family might be affected by these changes — even the good ones!
+It is refreshing for them to hear words of thanks from our community.

 Top takeaways for parents: